---->

 time. (see eg Afshordi, Geshnizjani and Khoury)

-Classical relative motion involves the Addition of Velocities Effect which basically says that for any two bodies moving towards each other, at velocities v1 and v2, their relative velocity is v1 + v2 with opposite motion being a -v.
+Classical relative motion involves the Addition of Velocities Effect which basically says that for any two bodies moving towards each other, at velocities v1 and v2, their relative velocity vr is v1 + v2 with opposite motion being -vr.

 The Doppler Effect simply applies this to periodic emission motions, such as are commonly found in waves in mediums.
 For waves, their frequency is their velocity times the inverse of their wavelength, or is their period per second, as F=v/L. Periodic particle beams, eg of particles emitted each 5 seconds as their period, can have equivalent measures including frequency, velocity and period length.